 Let’s be totally clear right up front: even innovators fail.
-They muck up, fowl up, trip over bad decisions and make a mess of things sometimes (at least a little).
+They muck up, foul up, trip over bad decisions and make a mess of things sometimes (at least a little).
 But, there are tried and true “isms” that all innovators fail to fail at.

 Some mistakes are expected.
 Some mistakes are unavoidable.
 But these particular failures can’t happen if you want to not just survive disruption but thrive in it, live for it and own it.
 (And who doesn’t want to own disruption?)